jexia/docs/docs/tools/README.md

 // You need to use your API Key / API Secret which is generated within your Jexia application.
-// Do not forget to create a Policy for your API and set the proper restrictions! jexiaClient().init({
+// Do not forget to create a Policy for your API and set the proper restrictions!

+// In addition to key and secret, you need to provide either projectID and zone OR just provide projectURL jexiaClient().init({
   projectID: "PROJECT_ID",
   key: "API_KEY",